WhiteeRabbit/Triton_RAT/README.md

 ## :memo: License ##

 This project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE.md) file.

+<h1>🙏🏻 Thanks to everyone who supported this project with stars!
+Thank you all very much!</h1>